 Exactly Which Satellite Messengers Will We Be Comparing?

-Findemspot’s SPOT Gen 3 and the InReach Explorer +.
-Both are GPS devices, each with a similar set of core capabilities that we’ll look at in a minute.
+Findmespot’s SPOT Gen 3 and the InReach Explorer +.
+Both are GPS devices, each with a similar set of core capabilities that we’ll look at in a minute (messages, emergency beacon, etc).
 Each device come in a range of models: the InReach Explorer, InReach SE and InReach mini.
 The SPOT and SPOT X (the latter being a miniature device comparable to the InReach mini).

 SPOT Gen 3

 The Spot device is the one to consider if you’re trying to keep costs down.
 Simplicity is at the heart of the SPOT Gen3 Satellite GPS Messenger.
-What you get for your money is one-way messaging and tracking services.
+What you get for your money is one of the best one-way communicators, with messaging and tracking services.
 And for the relatively bargain-basement price of $150/£150.